 In some cases, removal of your hernia mesh may be necessary because of the complications it causes.
 Removal may be the best option for you, but it is not without its risks.
 If the hernia mesh had to be removed, it is likely that the mesh was either defective or it was caused by your surgeon's medical malpractice.

-In either case, the personal injury attorneys at the Shouse Law Group want our clients to be well-informed.
+In either case, the personal injury attorneys at the Shouse Law Group want our clients to be well-informed about options, including a hernia mesh lawsuit.
 We answer some of your most common questions about mesh removal.

 - 1.1 What types of hernias are treated with hernia mesh?